Arjun Appadurai: University of Pennsylvania

-New School
+The New School

-In 2004, after a brief time as administrator at Yale University, Appadurai became Provost of New School University.
+In 2004, after a brief time as administrator at Yale University, Appadurai became Provost of The New School.
 Appadurai's resignation from the Provost's office was announced 30 January 2006 by New School President Bob Kerrey.
 He held the John Dewey Distinguished Professorship in the Social Sciences at New School.
 Appadurai became one of the more outspoken critics of President Kerrey when he attempted to appoint himself provost in 2008.

 New York University

 In 2008 it was announced that Appadurai was appointed Goddard Professor of Media, Culture, and Communication at the NYU Steinhardt School of Culture, Education, and Human Development.
 Appadurai retired as emeritus from the department in 2021.

 Bard Graduate Center

 In 2021, Appadurai was appointed Max Weber Global Professor at the Bard Graduate Center, though he is based in Berlin and teaches remotely.

 Affiliations

 Appadurai is a co-founder of the academic journal Public Culture; founder of the non-profit Partners for Urban Knowledge, Action and Research (PUKAR) in Mumbai; co-founder and co-director of Interdisciplinary Network on Globalization (ING); and a fellow of the American Academy of Arts and Sciences.
-He has served as a consultant or advisor to a wide range of public and private organizations, including the Ford, Rockefeller and MacArthur foundations; UNESCO; the World Bank; and the National Science Foundation.
+He has served as a consultant or advisor to a wide range of public and private organizations, including the Ford, Rockefeller and MacArthur Foundations; UNESCO; the World Bank; and the National Science Foundation.

 Appadurai has presided over Chicago globalization plan, at many public and private organizations (such as the Ford Foundation, the Rockefeller Foundation, UNESCO, the World Bank, etc.) consultant and long-term concern issues of globalization, modernity and ethnic conflicts.

-Appadurai held many scholarships and grants, and has received numerous academic honors, including the Center for Advanced Study in the Behavioral Sciences (California) and the Institute for Advanced Study in Princeton, as well as individual research fellowship from the Open Society Institute (New York).
-He was elected Arts and Sciences in 1997, the American Academy of Sciences.
+Appadurai has many scholarships and grants, and has received numerous academic honors.
+He has been a fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford University and the Institute for Advanced Study in Princeton, New Jersey, as well as the Open Society Institute (New York).
+In 1997, he was elected to the American Academy of Arts and Sciences.
 In 2013, he was awarded an honorary doctorate Erasmus University in the Netherlands.
-He holds concurrent academic positions as a Mercator Fellow, Free University and Humboldt University, Berlin; Honorary Professor in the Department of Media and Communication at Erasmus University, Rotterdam; and Senior Research Partner at the Max-Planck Institute for Religious and Ethnic Diversity, Gottingen.
+He holds concurrent academic positions as a Mercator Fellow, Free University and Humboldt University, Berlin; Honorary Professor in the Department of Media and Communication at Erasmus University, Rotterdam; and Senior Research Partner at the Max-Planck Institute for Religious and Ethnic Diversity, Göttingen.

 He also served as a consultant or adviser, extensive public and private organizations, including many large foundations (Ford, MacArthur and Rockefeller); the UNESCO; UNDP; World Bank; the US National Endowment for the Humanities; National Science Foundation; and Infosys Foundation.
 He served on the Social Sciences jury for the Infosys Prize in 2010 and 2017.
 He currently serves as the Asian Art Program Advisory Committee members in the Solomon Guggenheim Museum, and the forum D 'Avignon Paris Scientific Advisory Board.